CyVerse-learning-materials/foss/docs/04_documentation_communication.md

 - [GitBook](https://docs.gitbook.com/){target=_blank} websites use MarkDown syntax
 - Free for open source projects, paid plans are available

+*:simple-confluence: Confluence Wikis*

+-   [:simple-confluence: Confluence Wikis](https://www.atlassian.com/software/confluence/use-cases/wiki){target=_blank} are another tool for documenting your work.
+You can see an example from [Cyverse](https://wiki.cyverse.org){target=_blank}.

+!!!
+Quote "Things to remember about Documentation"

+    - Documentation should be written in such a way that people who did not write the documentation can read and then use or read and then teach others in the applications of the material.

+    - Documentation is best treated as a living document, but version control is necessary to maintain it

+    - Technology changes over time, expect to refresh documentation every 3-5 years as your projects age and progress.

 ### Websites to Host Methods & Protocols

 [Open Science Framework](https://osf.io/){target=_blank} for free.
 OSF can be directly linked to your ORCID.